TBMoonwalker/3cqsbot/README.md

 api_hash | string | YES |   | Telegram API Hash
 sessionfile | string | YES | (tgsession) | Telegram sessionfile location

+**!!!
+ATTENTION - Do not share your sessionfile with other 3cqsbot instances - this will lead to problems and misfunctional bots.
+For each instance you have to create a new sessionfile !!!**

 ## 3Commas
 Name | Type | Mandatory | Values(default) | Description
 ------------ | ------------ | ------------ | ------------ | ------------